brandonchartier/hash-brown/README.md

 ## CLI Usage

 - `hash-brown [options]` - Run hash-brown using your options
+- `-a --algorithm` - Set the algorithm used for hashing, defaulted to "sha1"
 - `-f --files` - Set the files to be hashed
 - `-o --output` - Set the destination path
 - `-m --manifest` - Set the JSON manifest path